edelabar/ericdelabar.com/_posts/outdated/2008-03-18-thoughts-on-aggregation.markdown

 ---
 layout: post
-title: Thoughts on Aggregation by Eric DeLabar
+title: Thoughts on Aggregation
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, blogging]
 ---
-# Thoughts on Aggregation

 I don't remember how I came across the concept, but recently I discovered the [tumblog](http://en.wikipedia.org/wiki/Tumblog), and I was intrigued by the concept.
 There are plenty of services will host a tumblog for you, with [Tumblr](http://www.tumblr.com/) being the most notable in my mind, but none of them provide the aggregation and